mike-kaufman/async-context-definition/README.md

 Javascript is a single-threaded language, which simplifies many things.
 To prevent blocking IO, operations are pushed onto the background and associated with callback functions written in javascript.
 When IO operations complete, the callback is pushed onto a queue for execution by Node's "event loop".
-This is explained in mroe detail [here](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/).
+This is explained in more detail [here](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/).

-This model has many benefits, but one of the key challenges is maintaing "context" when asynchronous callbacks are invoked.
+While this model has many benefits, one of the key challenges is maintaing "context" when asynchronous callbacks are invoked.
 The papers above describe "asynchronous context" in a much more rigorous way, but for our purposes, we'll think of "asynchronous context" as the ability to answer, at any given point in program execution, "what was the path of asynchronous functions that got me here".